lgrammel/js-agent/README.md

 ## GPTAgent.js

 An automated agent working in a Docker container.
-Extensible and written in avaScript/TypeScript.
+Extensible and written in TypeScript.

 It acts as a JavaScript/TypeScript developer right now, but can be extended to other languages.